howonlee/mertonon/essays/gantt.md

 Doom!

-The source of the doom is in mismatched expectations and worldviews, because management (management that survives) is a political animal in a way that forces the individual contributor to be.
+The source of the doom is in mismatched expectations and worldviews.
+Management (management that survives) is a political animal in a way that forces the individual contributor to play along politically.

 The mistake is to have the estimate at all, when the quantity that is wanted is a political judgement on effort.
 "Why couldn't it be 5?" is an attempt at power politics, not a statement about putative base reality.
+But unless your organization is ruled by independent contributors with an iron fist like id software in its glory days, you don't have anything to fit in the political vacuum that not having estimates will create.

 Domains, decisions and issues which are putatively apolitical are really indicative of politics working so well that it becomes invisible.
 But to keep politics always invisible is a failure and mistake.
 To never talk about power is to encode structures of resource allocation without ever being able to revise them.
 Therefore, we recognize that it really isn't talk for polite company but excuse us for talking about power and politics frankly.